NatalyCoding/MemoryGame/README.md

 # MemoryGame
-Simple game built with HTMLS, CSS and vanilla Javascript
+Simple game built with HTMLS, CSS and vanilla JavaScript